hcebke/libQEx/README.md

 the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+If you make use of `libQEx` in scientific work we kindly ask you to cite our paper.
+(You can use the bibtex snippet above.)

 *Commercial licensing* under negotiable terms is available upon request.
 Please send an email to [ebke@cs.rwth-aachen.de](mailto:ebke@cs.rwth-aachen.de) if you are interested.